 Online tutoring sessions can provide excellent value for money, as well as being hugely popular with children, especially teenagers.
-You can get online tutors in pretty much any subject and at any level – and it costs a lot less than face-to-face lessons.
-Tutors at MyTutor, for example, charge a maximum of £36 per hour, though the company stresses that the vast majority of lessons cost substantially less.
+Particularly since COVID, you can get online tutors in pretty much any subject and at any level – and it costs a lot less than face-to-face lessons.
 For more information, see our article on online tutoring.

 Do go with your gut feeling

 First impressions count for a lot.
 The tutor firm’s carpet may be so deep that you could row across it to the reception desk but if you’re treated like a nuisance when you get there, move on swiftly.
 When you’re about to entrust them with the most precious thing in your life, a lack of civility doesn’t bode well for the relationship.